 - In addition to About Me, we’re excited to see growing support for more integrated care systems, alongside more personalised care and shared-decision making in health and social care.
-This will be an important area of work for us next year, and we look forward to working with a wider group of people and carers to support the development of more personalised health and wellbeing.
+This will be an important area of work for us in 2021, and we look forward to working with a wider group of people and carers to support the development of more personalised health and wellbeing.
 As well as the shared-decision making standard we’ll be working on, plans are underway to expand our people network, to help us better ensure that the needs of patients and carers are truly being met through information sharing.